Gabbyogunbiyi/Project_PowerPlatform/SalesPitch.md

 While there are other solutions on the market, such as traditional ERP systems, Microsoft Power Platform combined with **Dataverse** is unique because it:

-- Offers **greater flexibility** and **customization** than standard ERP software, allowing you to tailor solutions to your exact needs.
+- Offers **greater flexibility** and **customization** than standard ERP software, allowing them to tailor solutions to there exact needs.
 - Can be implemented **faster** and at a **lower cost**, with no need for expensive, time-consuming installations.
-- Integrates easily with your **existing systems**, especially if you're already using Microsoft products like Office 365, Dynamics 365, and other Microsoft applications.
+- Integrates easily with there **existing systems**, especially if they are already using Microsoft products like Office 365, Dynamics 365, and other Microsoft applications.
-- Ensures that all data across your various applications is synced and consistent, thanks to **Dataverse**, which acts as a unified data layer.
+- Ensures that all data across there various applications is synced and consistent, thanks to **Dataverse**, which acts as a unified data layer.

 ---